zhullyb/monyhar/monyhar/docs/api_keys.md

 # API Keys

-When using a custom build, fork, or integration of Chromium, or if you're building ChromiumOS, you will need access to Google API for key functionality.
+When using a custom build, fork, or integration of Monyhar, or if you're building MonyharOS, you will need access to Google API for key functionality.

 [TOC]